 Off-road vehicles: The use of off road vehicles is not permitted in the City of Bunbury unless on private property with the property owner’s consent.
 All off road vehicles must be registered under the Control of Vehicles (Off Road Areas) Act 1978 or under the Road Traffic Act, unless used exclusively on private land.
 Persons committing offences under the Act are likely to receive on the spot fines and/or have the vehicle impounded.
 Within the City, there are no areas set aside for access by licensed 4WD vehicles.

-On-street parking: Paid parking applies to most streets in the city centre of Bunbury.
+On-street parking: Two hours free parking applies in the city centre of Bunbury.
 When motorists park on-street within the city centre, a ticket must be obtained from a ticket issuing machine and displayed on the dashboard of the vehicle.
-Time restrictions vary between streets to manage vehicle turn-over.
+Time restrictions vary between streets and additional time can be purchased in these designated bays for a small fee.

 Parking against the flow of traffic: All vehicles stopped and parked on a road must face in the same direction as the flow of traffic on that side of the road.
 Stopping or parking a vehicle against the flow of traffic creates an immediate hazard for other road users and may incur an infringement.